lileitech/lileitech.github.io/source/_posts/index.md

 ---
 ## Biography

-I am a post-doc in Biomedial Engineering at Oxford University, UK.
+I am a post-doc in Biomedial Engineering at University of Oxford, UK.
 My research interest is medical image analysis, especially cardiac image analysis and atrial fibrillation.

 ## Research/Education Experience